CrisxEsc/CrisxEsco.github.io/code-review.md

 <p class="video-embed__instructions"><strong>Tip:</strong> Swap the <code>srcdoc</code> attribute above for a <code>src</code> that points to your hosted video when you are ready to publish.</p>

-_Add your recorded walkthrough here.
-Options include:_

-- Embedding an unlisted YouTube or Vimeo video using an iframe
-- Uploading the video to a cloud storage provider and linking to it
-- Hosting a small MP4 in the repository (be mindful of Git history size)

 ![Review](assets/Review.jpg)